MengyiG/MyLeetCodePractice/README.md

 ### difficulties

-- in problem 15 and 15, the question to remove duplicate indices are tricy.
+- in problem 15 and 18, the question to remove duplicate indices are tricky.
 If we use
   ```java
   if (i > 0 && nums[i] == nums[i - 1]) {
       continue;